HireHoffee/Hire-Hoffee/README.md

 ## 📖 About Me

 - 🎓 **Education:** Bachelor’s in Infocommunication Technologies and Communication Systems, BFU University (2019-2023).
-- 🛠️ **Experience:** 2+ years of self-study and pet projects, plus 5 months of commercial development experience across two companies.
+- 🛠️ **Experience:** 2+ years of self-study and pet projects, plus more than 1 year of commercial development experience across three companies.
-- 🌍 **Location:** Based in Kaliningrad, Russia, open to relocation (Moscow, St. Petersburg) or remote opportunities.
+- 🌍 **Location:** Based in Kaliningrad, Russia, open to remote opportunities.
 - 🎯 **Objective:** Looking for roles where I can grow and contribute to exciting, meaningful projects.

 ## 🛠️ Tech Stack